JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 We created two tests: one for valid inputs and another one for invalid inputs.
 Each test receives the inputs from a stream of arguments from an auxiliary method.
-The inputs tested are the same as the ones present on the previous table.
+The inputs tested are the same as the ones present in the previous table.

 - Valid inputs test:
-    - We try setting the value to 0 and to the values around the current number of _ seconds today_;
+    - We try setting the value to 0 and to values around the current number of _ seconds today_;
-    - This should be valid and result on the number of seconds today being adjusted to the given number of seconds;
+    - This should be valid and result in the number of seconds today being adjusted to the given number of seconds;
     - Furthermore, the overall time should be adjusted accordingly;
     - E.g. `10`.
 - Invalid inputs test:
-    - We try adjusting the time to negative values, and cause the time delta to be negative;
+    - We try adjusting the time to negative values and cause the time delta to be negative;
     - This tests whether the method can handle negative values, and negative time deltas;